ToogaInc/ToogaBooga/README.md

 # OneLife

-An open-source [Realm of the Mad God](https://www.realmofthemadgod.com/) designed for advanced cross-verification, moderation, and raid management.
+An open-source [Realm of the Mad God](https://www.realmofthemadgod.com/) designed for cross-verification, moderation, and raid management.

-The name comes from how Realm of the Mad God is a perma-death game; that is, once you die, you need to rebuild your character entirely.
-In this sense, you have *one life*.

 ## Purpose

 The main purpose of this bot is to simplify verification and raid management in any Realm Discord server.
 This bot, which represents a huge overhaul of [ZeroRaidBot](https://github.com/ewang2002/ZeroRaidBot), is designed with customization in mind.

-Unlike Zero, this bot is **not** affiliated with any major Discord servers.

 ## Technologies